joomlatools/logman-advancedmodules/README.md

 ## Usage

-After the package is installed, make sure to enable the plugin and that both LOGman and JEvents are installed.
+After the package is installed, make sure to enable the plugin and that both LOGman and Advanced Module Manager are installed.

 ## Supported activities